michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

   buffer1[line]=buffer2[line]=0;
 ```

 This lets us prepare the next frame off-screen, and show it all at once.
-A full working sketch is given in [Example 6](https://github.com/michaelerule/LED_weaving/blob/master/Project%204:%20Driver/Example_6_double_buffering/Example_6_double_buffering.ino).
+For full source code see sketch [Example 6](https://github.com/michaelerule/LED_weaving/blob/master/Project%204:%20Driver/Example_6_double_buffering/Example_6_double_buffering.ino).

 > *Note: I'm still using the Charlieplexing grid coordinates for `i` and `j`, rather than screen coordinates.
 For this reason we skip the `i==j` slots, since these would correspond to the anode and cathode being the same pin.
 In your own project, you would use `i` and `j` in display coordinates, and add code in  `setPixel` and `getPixel` to map these to Charlieplexing-grid coordinates.*